imycc/laravel-simple-pattern/README.md

 # Laravel Simple Pattern

-Laravel Simple Pattern(lsp) let us easily to create desgin pattern and its interface in laravel.
+Laravel Simple Pattern let us easily to create desgin pattern and its interface in laravel.

 ## Installation